MCBlastoise/radar-tracking/README.md

 # radar-tracking
-Analyzing lightning in range of various radar during operational and outage periods
+Analyzing lightning detected by the GOES-16 and GOES-17 in range of various radar during operational and outage periods